Origin of yield stress and mechanical plasticity in model biological tissues: Results

-As depicted in Fig.\ref{per homo}\textbf{a}, an avalanche involving numerous plastic rearrangements could originate from a single T1 transition, which we refer to as the initial trigger.
-Starting from the initial trigger, the stress redistribution from each event can also stimulate surrounding cells to become unstable and undergo T1 transitions.
-These vulnerable cells have been referred to as soft spots~\cite{Manning_Liu_2011,Patinet_Falk_2016} or STZs~\cite{Falk_1998,Manning_2007}.
-This cascade of cellular rearrangements can therefore lead to an avalanche, which continues until the population of soft spots are sufficiently depleted.
-In Fig.\ref{per homo}\textbf{b}, we show the number of accumulated T1 transitions and the tissue shear stress during a typical avalanche.
-The stress relaxation due to an avalanche therefore is the origin of the discontinuous yielding of stress during quasistatic shear.
-In Fig.\ref{per homo}\textbf{a}, the location of rearrangments over time suggests that there is a preferred direction for the avalanche to propagate.
-In order to quantify this and to establish a causal relationship in time, we define a two-point, two-time correlation function: \be \phi( \mathbf{r},\Delta t)=\langle P(\mathbf{r}_0,t_0)P(\mathbf{r}_0+\mathbf{r},t_0+\Delta t\rangle, \ee where $P(\mathbf{r},t)$ is a binary field, representing the occurrence of a T1 transition (1 if a T1 transition at occurs at $\mathbf{r}$ and time $t$ and 0 otherwise). $\langle ...\rangle$ represents spatial and ensemble averaging.
+In Fig.\ref{per homo}a, the location of rearrangments over time suggests that there is a preferred direction for the avalanche to propagate.
+In order to quantify this and to establish a causal relationship in time, we define a two-point, two-time correlation function: \be \phi( \mathbf{r},\Delta t)=\langle P(\mathbf{r}_0,t_0)P(\mathbf{r}_0+\mathbf{r},t_0+\Delta t{)}\rangle, \ee where $P(\mathbf{r},t)$ is a binary field, representing the occurrence of a T1 transition (1 if a T1 transition at occurs at $\mathbf{r}$ and time $t$ and 0 otherwise). $\langle ...\rangle$ represents spatial and ensemble averaging.
 With this definition, $\phi$ is therefore the conditional probability of observing a T1 transition at location $\mathbf{r}_0+\mathbf{r}$ and time $t_0 + \Delta t$, given that a transition has already occurred at ($\mathbf{r}_0,t_0$).

-In Fig.\ref{stress propagation}\textbf{a}, we illustrate the evolution of the field $\phi$ as $\Delta t$ increases.
+In Fig.\ref{stress propagation}a, we illustrate the evolution of the field $\phi$ as $\Delta t$ increases.
 The field $\phi$ behaves like a wave that propagates away from the causal rearrangement and prefers to propagate in the x-direction, coinciding with the direction of the external shear force.
 The evolution of the field $\phi$ reflects the interplay between the stress redistribution from a plastic rearrangement and the population of soft spots which could rearrange under the effect of the strain field.